Do-PFN: In-Context Learning for Causal Effect Estimation: Supplementary results

+In order to better understand Do-PFN's behavior on different parts of its' prior, we conduct several ablation studies varying the base rate of the average treatment effect, dataset size, as well as graph size and complexity.

+\paragraph{Base rate average treatment effect} First, we evaluate Do-PFN's performance on datasets with various base rates of the average treatment effect (ATE).
+We observe in Figure \ref{fig:ablations} (left) that while Do-PFN and TabPFN (v2) perform similarly on datasets with a small ATE, TabPFN's performance diverges as the base ATE grows.
+This divergence can be explained by either Do-PFN's pre-training objective or its ability to handle the implicit distribution shift between the context and query set created when predicting interventional outcomes.
+We do note, however, that Do-PFN's performance also seems to diverge in the largest ATE group.
+This result is likely explained by the high probability of low-ATE datasets in our prior, caused by the combination of additive noise and non-linearities with a squishing effect.
+This result highlights the need for future research in synthetic causal data-generation that creates strong treatment effects that persist across long causal chains.

+\paragraph{Dataset size} We also ablate upon Do-PFN's performance on datasets with between 5 and 2000 samples, observing in Figure \ref{fig:ablations} (center left) that Do-PFN's MSE in predicting CATE values decreases and converges in terms of variance as dataset size increases.
+This result is consistent with the generally strong performance of TabPFN on small-data \cite{hollmanntabpfn}, which stems from TabPFN's pre-training objective: obtain maximally accurate predictions from synthetic datasets with an varied number of samples.

-We evaluate Do-PFN's performance across data generated from graphs of increasing complexity, sampling 500 datasets generated with graph structures consisting of 4 to 10 nodes and 2 to 43 edges.
-The result is visualized in Figure \ref{fig:ablations} (right).
-We note that while our data-generating mechanisms are relatively simple from a mathematical perspective, graph identification is a combinatorially hard problem, with the number of unique Directed Acyclic Graphs (DAGs) of 10 nodes reaching $4.17 \times 10^{18}$.
-Do-PFN performs competitively to DoWhy-CATE (Cntf.) across graph complexities, with slightly larger improvements for more complex graphs.
+\paragraph{Graph size and complexity} We finally evaluate Do-PFN's performance across data generated from graphs of increasing complexity, sampling 500 datasets generated with graph structures consisting of 4 to 10 nodes and 2 to 43 directed edges.
+This result is visualized in Figure \ref{fig:ablations} (right), which shows that Do-PFN performs competitively to DoWhy (Cntf.), a baseline that has access to the ground-truth DAG across graphs of varying size and complexity.
+We note that while our synthetic data-generating mechanisms are relatively simple from a mathematical perspective, graph identification is a combinatorially hard problem, with the number of unique Directed Acyclic Graphs (DAGs) of 10 nodes reaching $4.17 \times 10^{18}$.